gramanicu/sd_tema2/Readme.md

 ## TO DO

 - !Important! - read data (solve task1, task2, task3)
-- Implement hashtable
+- Implement hashtable - for the list of names (std::pair (name, index))
+- Write proper readme
+- If time, try other task

+## To research

 - Move quicksort

-## To research

 - Smart pointers ?
 - Prealocated memory ?